chrisjcom/rsm_project/README.md

 **Step 1:** Go to the folder where you will clone the project and open a terminal

-On your terminal write the follow instructions:
+On your terminal write the following instructions:

 ```bash
 git clone https://github.com/chrisjcom/rsm_project.git